Can-So/uiKit/README.md

 bolt
 ```

-Then you can run the examples for an individual pakckage
+Then you can run the examples for an individual package
 ```sh
 yarn run start:<package-name>
 ```